 Ombitasvir, paritaprevir, ritonavir (Technivie)

 This is the drug used in killing genotype 1 Hepatitis C virus even if the patient has cirrhosis.
 This is a once a day pill.
-Among the side effects of this treatment are headache, having itchy skin, feeling tired and sleep problem.
+Among the side effects of this treatment is a headache, having itchy skin, feeling tired and sleep problem.

 Simeprevir (Olysio) and sofosbuvir (Sovaldi)